AssemblyAI/realtime-transcription-browser-js-example/README.md

 7. Open a second terminal in the main directory of the project and start the client side with `npm run client` (will run on port 3000).

 ## Further Documentation
-You can find further documentation for AssemblyAI's Real-Time [here](https://docs.assemblyai.com/overview/real-time-transcription)!
+You can find further documentation for AssemblyAI's Real-Time endpoint [here](https://docs.assemblyai.com/overview/real-time-transcription)!